ucgmsim/workflow/wiki/Using-Workflow.md

 This tutorial will guide you through running workflows on NeSI's platforms and manage these workflows using _Cylc_.

+## Gaining Access to NeSI

+Gaining access to NeSI is not automatic.
+See Sung in the software team to set you up with an account.

+> [!NOTE]
+> You cannot follow this tutorial without having an account on NeSI first and have setup `ssh` to connect to NeSI's computers.
+The software team can set this up for you!

 # Hypocentre

 In addition to NeSI, QuakeCoRE has access to an in-house computer called Hypocentre.
 This computer cannot scale to the size of the NeSI supercomputers, but it is still very powerful.
 The computer has 48 cores and 250GB of RAM available.
 For context, a high-end desktop computer might have around 32GB of RAM and 16 cores, while the computer you're reading this tutorial on likely has at most half of that.